Go to the internal Admin interface and select the relevant client or Business Unit.

 Agent Context Folder

-Each client or Business Unit that Jessie works on should have a maintained Box Agent Context folder.
-This is the consultant-maintained source of truth for client context that Jessie can use.
+Give every client or Business Unit Jessie works on a maintained Box Agent Context folder.
+You own it, and it's the source of truth Jessie draws on.
+What you put here is what she trusts.

 | Responsibility | What to do |